 Tantalizing Taupo Region Trout

-hills west of Lake Taupo.
+beautiful hills west of Lake Taupo.
 Our guide, Jim Gosman, pulled into a clearing and parked in front of a nice country homestead, saying "I need to check in with the

-Jim had promised, the fish were aggressive and active.
-The slight green-tint in the water had slowed the activity some according to my guide, but I managed landing two more
+me.
+As Jim had promised, the fish were aggressive and active.
+The slight green-tint in the water had slowed the activity some according to my guide, but I managed landing two more fine trout in

 of the big lake.
 They include some that flow directly into a big harbor at the ocean, like the Wanganui near Hikurangi